Without the One You Love (Life's Not Worth While): Personnel

-The Supremes & Four Tops version
+The Supremes and Four Tops version

 A cover version of the original Four Tops song was done for The Magnificent 7 album by The Supremes and Four Tops in September 1970.
 Lead vocals were provided by the group's lead singers, Jean Terrell and Levi Stubbs.
 Nickolas Ashford & Valerie Simpson and Frank Wilson produced the H-D-H written song, and its album.

 A single was released in the UK by Tamla Motown in May 1972, titled "Without the One You Love" b/w "Let's Make Love Now".